 A CD4 count is typically reported as a count of cells (expressed as cells per cubic millimeter of blood).
 Sometimes results are expressed as a percent of total lymphocytes (CD4 percent).

-- A normal CD4 count ranges from 500–1,200 cells/mm3 in adults and teens.
+• A normal CD4 count ranges from 500–1,200 cells/mm3 in adults and teens.
 In general, a normal CD4 count means that your immune system is not yet significantly affected by HIV infection.

-- A low CD4 count indicates that your immune system has been affected by HIV and/or the disease is progressing.
+• A low CD4 count indicates that your immune system has been affected by HIV and/or the disease is progressing.
 At CD4 counts less than 200 cells/mm3, the immune system can no longer keep opportunistic infections in check.
-At low CD4 counts, a healthcare practitioner may recommend starting prophylactic treatment for opportunistic infections such as Pneumocystis carinii (jiroveci) pneumonia (PCP) or candidiasis (thrush).
+At low CD4 counts, a health care practitioner may recommend starting prophylactic treatment for opportunistic infections such as Pneumocystis carinii (jiroveci) pneumonia (PCP) or candidiasis (thrush).
 The Centers for Disease Control and Prevention (CDC) considers people who have an HIV infection and CD4 counts below 200 cells/mm3 to have AIDS (stage III HIV infection), regardless of whether they have any signs or symptoms.

 Once the virus has been suppressed due to ART, CD4 counts typically rise and/or stabilize over time, indicating that you are responding to treatment.
 Within the first year of treatment it is normal for the CD4 count to increase by 50-150 cells/mm3.
 However, a slower change in the CD4 count is typically not sufficient to change treatment.
-It is rare for the CD4 count to decline when the virus is suppressed due to ART.Importantly, any single CD4 test result may differ from the last one even though your health status has not changed.
-Usually, a healthcare practitioner will take several CD4 test results into account rather than a single value and will evaluate the pattern of CD4 results over time.
+It is rare for the CD4 count to decline when the virus is suppressed due to ART.

 Is there anything else I should know?